charizardmigo/traffic-sign-recognition/README.md

 data/video/AutoraceTrackLab61All.mp4
 ```

-Alternatively, you can select “Camera” as the source for texting.
+Alternatively, you can select “Camera” as the source for testing.
 The player will attempt to open the default camera index.

 ### 4. Enable Processing and Saving (Optional)